Track: Science Communication

 Seven reasons to go for the Science Communication track

-- Learn to attune communication to social, political and organisational contexts in order to solve complex problems in science and technology.
+- Learn to attune communication to social, political and organisational contexts in order to solve complex problems in bridging between science, technology and society.

-- Boost your employability and enhance your future career.
+- Boost your employability and enhance your future career since engineering for the 21st century is in strong need for communication and collaboration..

 - The opportunity to obtain a double MSc degree.